-How many days does it take to register a company?The new changes brought about by the MCA have made it easy to register companies of any nature with the government.
+The new changes brought about by the MCA have made it easy to register companies of any nature with the government.
 Provided that you have all your documents in place, it can take anywhere between 10 – 15 days to register your company formally.

-Is a physical presence of a person needed for company registration?The entire process is completed online, so you don’t have to be present at any particular place for registration.
+The entire process is completed online, so you don’t have to be present at any particular place for registration.
 A scanned copy of the documents must be submitted via mail.
-At the business address they receive the company incorporation certificate from the MCA.
+At the business address, they receive the company incorporation certificate from the MCA.

-How do I check if my company is registered or not?You can check the status of the company registration on the MCA website.
+You can check the status of the company registration on the MCA website.
 To check the status of your company, you need to go to the ‘MCA Services’ tab and select the ‘View Company/LLP Master Data’ from the drop-down list.
 Then enter the company’s CIN and click ‘Submit’.
 The exact status of your company will be displayed.

-Is the company registration process completely online in India?Yes, the company registration is completely online.
-A company or a LLP can be registered only through the MCA portal.
-The scanned documents of the company/LLP are sent by mail to the MCA and they are processed at the Central Registration Centre (CRC) which acts as a dedicated backoffice for Company and LLP Registration process.
+Yes, the company registration is completely online.
+A company or an LLP can be registered only through the MCA portal.
+The scanned documents of the company/LLP are sent by mail to the MCA and they are processed at the Central Registration Centre (CRC) which acts as a dedicated back office for Company and LLP Registration process.
 Upon completion of registration, the company/LLP receives a digitally signed Certificate of Incorporation which can be verified by all the stakeholders on the MCA website.